 What should I do if my dog cuts its paw?

 Dogs are curious creatures, and it’s not uncommon for them to get cuts and scrapes while exploring the great outdoors.
-If your dog cuts its paw, the first thing you should do is assess the wound to see how deep it is.
+If your dog cuts its paw, the first thing you should do is assess the paw injury to see how deep it is.

 You can probably treat the cut at home if it is superficial.
 However, if the cut is more than a quarter-inch deep or if it is gushing blood, then it’s time to head to the vet.

 Once you’ve determined the severity of the wound, you can begin treating it.
 For minor cuts, simply clean the area with warm water and soap, then apply a topical antibiotic ointment.
-If the cut is more serious, your vet may recommend stitches or other medical interventions.
+If the paw injury is more serious, your vet may recommend stitches or other medical interventions.

 In either case, it’s important to keep an eye on the wound and watch for signs of infection, such as redness, swelling, or discharge.
 With proper care, most dog wounds will heal quickly and without complications.